joshua-frey-wsu/Python-PostScript-Interpreter/README.md

     ```
     git clone https://github.com/joshua-frey-wsu/Python-PostScript-Interpreter.git
     ```
-  - To run interactive environment of the simple {ostScript interpreter enter the
+  - To run interactive environment of the simple PostScript interpreter enter the
     following commmand:
     ```python3 repl.py```
   - Then play around and type postscript commands and use stack to see the dictionary